Using the Debian trademark for good

 Nonetheless, after a few days careful contemplation, it became clear in my mind how I should use the powers that come with the trademark.

-Using whatever legal authority this trademark gives me within the jurisdiction of Switzerland, I'm making the following executive orders:
+Using whatever legal authority this trademark gives me within the jurisdiction of Switzerland, I'm giving some clarifications and authorizations to the community:

-- To avoid confusion with the outcome of the recent Debian elections, I will not be using the title Debian Project Leader and I will permit Jonathan Carter to use this title when he visits Switzerland.
-Nonetheless, I am reserving Director of Debianism for myself.
+- To avoid confusion with the outcome of the recent Debian elections, I will not be using the title Debian Project Leader.
+Jonathan Carter is permitted to use this title when he visits Switzerland.
+Nonetheless, Director of Debianism is reserved for future use.

 - The Debian CoC is violating my trademark.
-It is a micky-mouse instrument that merely purports to impersonate the codes of genuine professional bodies.
+It is a micky-mouse instrument that impersonates the codes of genuine professional bodies.
+Impersonating a real code of conduct is the very opposite of ethical behavior.
 It is hereby declared to be null and void.

-- With the CoC out of the way, I can now get down to serious business.
+- With the immitation CoC out of the way, it is now possible to make more substantial and positive statements.
 Linus Torvalds and Dr Richard Stallman are granted the title of Honorary Debian Developer.

 - The following phrase in the Debian Diversity Statement is revised: The Debian Project welcomes and encourages participation by everyone will now become The Debian Project welcomes and encourages participation by everyone, including Linus Torvalds, Dr Richard Stallman and all the other people we gagged, banned, censored, defamed and ostracized over the years.